Collagen, hair loss & thin hair

 Collagen is easiest to obtain via dietary supplements with collagen.

 You can add collagen to your diet through foods or supplements.
-However, with today's traditional diet (where we no longer long-cook animal parts, etc.), it is easiest to ingest collagen from a dietary supplement in powder form.
+However, with today's traditional diet (where we no longer long-cook animal parts, etc.), it is easiest to ingest collagen from a nutritional supplement in powder form.

 Broth made from, for example, animal parts contains both collagen and gelatin, and is a boiled form of collagen.